ITS-Help-Desk/CaseClaim/README.md

 - /update_percentage **\<percentage>**
     - Allows a lead to change the percentage of cases that are sent to review.
     - Percentage defaults to 100% every restart.
-- /caseinfo **\<case_num>**
-    - Allows a lead or a tech to see the history of a case and see who's worked on it previously.
-    - Techs can see who's worked on the case and the timestamp.
-    - Leads can see the case comments in addition to who's worked on it and the timestamp.
-- /mycases
-    - Allows a user to see a list of cases they've worked on.
-    - Shows a paginated list containing the time and case numbers.
 - /leaderboard
     - Allows a user to see a leaderboard of all other users by case claim amount.
     - Shows a paginated view of each user and how many cases they've claimed.
+- /leadstats
+    - Allows a user to see a leaderboard of all leads by cases they've checked and how many have been pinged
+    - Uses matplotlib to create a stacked bar chart displaying the information
 - /getlog
     - Allows a lead to get a copy of the log file so that they can view all messages
+## Commands (for PAs)
+- /announcement **<Outage/Announcement/Informational Announcement>**
+  - Allows a PA to make an announcement or an outage.
+  - Prompts the PA with a modal where they can input information
+  - A message will appear in the announcements channel and a sticky message will appear in the cases channel

 ## Case Claim Flow Chart